chericito/mobohubb-docs/docs/QUICK START/mobohubb-web-app/web-app-quick-start-guide.md

 ---
 title: 'Web App: Quick Start Guide'
 excerpt: >-
-  Kickstart your **mobohubb** web app journey.
+  Kickstart your **mobohubb** Web App journey.
 Learn how to log in, select your site, navigate the interface, work with forms, and manage drafts, all from one convenient location.
 deprecated: false